hotzhao/kaldi/docs/README.md

 - 1, generate a *word-linear-acceptor fst*:
   - <img src="./word_linear_acceptor.svg" height="40">

-- 2, compose the *input lexicon fst* and the *word-linear-acceptor fst* to generate a *phone-to-utterance fst*
+- 2, compose the *input lexicon fst* and the *word-linear-acceptor fst* to generate a *phone-to-word fst*
   - <img src="./phone2word.svg" height="50">

 - 3, generate a kind of *context-to-phone fst*, please refer to ContextFst in `/kaldi/src/fstext/context-fst.h` This is for phone-in-context.
 For monophone traning, the width of the context window is just one.
 Here the phone-in-context is essentially the phone.

-- 4, compose the *context-to-phone fst* and the *phone-to-utterance fst* to generate a *context-to-utterance fst*
+- 4, compose the *context-to-phone fst* and the *phone-to-word fst* to generate a *context-to-word fst*
   - <img src="./ctx2word.0.svg" height="50">

 - 5, produce a kind of *transition-id-to-context fst*